How to Install RV Flooring

 Those are all the reasons for my flooring choice, but let me shed some light why I did not go with the other options.

 - Click-Lock Luxury Vinyl Planks: Most options are pretty thick and heavy.
-Plus if you winterized your camper, the cold weather makes the click-lock seams brittle and could break.
-Also, there is the risk when the heat is turned on with floor ducts that it could start buckling the planks.
-All vinyl expands and contracts with temperature fluctuations.
-I know people have had success with vinyl planks and others have not, so do what you think is best for your situation.
+Plus if you winterized your camper, the cold weather makes the click-lock seams brittle and you could risk them breaking.

 - Laminate: It’s not waterproof.
 Any water exposure will cause it to swell.